keiya/msgpackz/README.md

 MessagePack with Brotli compression.

-It is possible to reduce data size for redundant sources.
+It is possible to reduce data size of redundant sources.

+Brotli achieves very high compression ration but not so fast.
+This package will be helpful in case if you want smaller serialized data. (e.g. LocalStorage, Cookie, URL/Hashbang that includes data)

 ## Use

+### Methods
+- `static Msgpackz.serialize( Object )`
+- `static Msgpackz.deserialize( Buffer )`
+- `static Msgpackz.serializeToBase64( Object )`
+- `static Msgpackz.deserializeFromBase64( String )`

+### Sample

 ```js
 const Msgpackz = require('./msgpackz.js');